-I will confess that during breaks in the prayer my two regular synagogue buddies and I occasionally exchange a word or two about such spiritually lofty subjects as the Yankees winning streak or Dylan’s latest official bootleg release.
+I will confess that during breaks in the prayer my two regular synagogue buddies and I occasionally exchange a word or two about such spiritually lofty subjects as the Yankees losing streak or Dylan’s latest official bootleg release.
 Z and D and I grew up with Lesley West’s Mountain more prominent in our landscape than Mount Sinai, and we all made a similar journey to the same pew in the same synagogue, mouthing the same prayers that our great-grandfathers did in Eastern Europe.
 That’s a very gratifying concept, but great-grandpa was hardwired in a way that we’re not.
 Our attitude to spirituality is somewhat wry, to put it mildly.
 So it’s at times like this, with Divine Judgment hanging over our mortal souls, that Z and D and I and our like reach into the bag of cultural resources on which we were raised for a booster.

 And there’s nothing more boostful than Aretha Franklin and Ray Charles’ rendition of her ‘Spirit in the Dark’ as performed at the Fillmore West on March 6, 1971.
 The folks up on the stage grew up singing their hearts out in churches in Detroit and rural Florida.
 The kids in the audience occasionally visited Temple Beth Israel in Squirrel Hill or Shaker Heights.